dragonfly-science/dragonfly-website/content/news/2018-01-24-fisheries-scientist/content.md

 The role is offered as a full-time permanent position, with salary depending on experience, and five weeks annual leave.
 Usual terms and conditions under New Zealand labour law apply.
-We anticipate that the role will be based in Wellington, New Zealand, and applicants must be eligible to work in New Zealand.
+We anticipate that the role will be based in Wellington, and applicants must be eligible to work in New Zealand.
 We can offer flexible working arrangements, if required, that may suit people with young families.
 For example, some of our staff live semi-rurally and work partly from home.